Skip to Content

 SlotZilla Photo and Video Add-Ons

-There’s an optional $25 photo and video package that entitles you to some cute green screen photos and a GoPro video of your ride.
+There’s an optional $15 photo and video package that includes some cute green-screen photos and a GoPro video of your ride.

-Although I’m typically frugal to a fault, I upgraded so that I’d be able to share the GoPro video within this post to better articulate what the ride is like.
+Although I’m frugal to a fault, I upgraded so that I’d be able to share the GoPro video within this post to better articulate the ride.

 My SlotZilla Zoomline Experience